Get 17.2x faster AB Testing with Convertize “Lightning Mode”

 The challenge of any SaaS provider is to continuously find ways to improve the software, its performance and the user experience of its customers.
 As Convertize has evolved and acquired more customers in 2017, we have been faced with interesting challenges along the way.
-We have worked hard to find a solution that is secure reliable and fast.
+We have worked hard to find a solution that is secure reliable and provides faster AB Testing.

-We have designed our software so that it requires a single piece of script (called a “pixel”) to serve A/B testing experiments and behavioral messaging on any website.
+We have designed our software so that it requires a single piece of script (called a “pixel”) to serve AB testing experiments and behavioural messaging on any website.

 Our pixel is now installed on thousands of sites and with over half a million requests per day, we need to answer 2 fundamental questions: